Keio University

 2018/03/01

-Yukichi Fukuzawa and "Public Communication"
+Yukichi Fukuzawa and "People's Communication"

 Thank you for giving me the opportunity to speak on such a special day for Keio University.
 I am very moved.
-First, since today's talk deals with historical issues, I would like to state in advance that I will refer to Yukichi Fukuzawa without honorifics.
+First, because today's talk deals with historical issues, I would like to state in advance that I will refer to Yukichi Fukuzawa without honorifics.

 First, I would like to talk about what international reporting and information were like at the end of the 19th century.
 In "Transition of People's Way of Thinking," Yukichi Fukuzawa says the following: